openpnp/openpnp/Retrofitting-a-Zeva-460---Part-1.md

 This page it's on his very early stages.
 Please come back on some time.
+Also please bare in mind that English it's not my mother tongue - positive criticism it's welcome.

 First of all I would like to give a big thank you to Jason and guys from group that helped me.
 I would like to thank you Christophe from TinyG forum that has given me for free a pcb for his CncBooster - a Tinyg board driverless (with this board I am running now)